 Uranium is a silvery-white metallic chemical element in the periodic table, with atomic number 92.
 It is assigned the chemical symbol U. A uranium atom has 92 protons and 92 electrons, of which 6 are valence electrons.
-Uranium has the highest atomic weight (19 kg m) of all naturally occurring elements.
+Uranium has the highest atomic weight of all naturally occurring elements.

 Uranium occurs naturally in low concentrations in soil, rock and water, and is commercially extracted from uranium-bearing minerals such as uraninite.
 Uranium ore can be mined from open pits or underground excavations.
 The ore can then be crushed and treated at a mill to separate the valuable uranium from the ore.
 Uranium may also be dissolved directly from the ore deposits in the ground (in-situ leaching) and pumped to the surface.
 Uranium mined from the earth is stored, handled, and sold as uranium oxide concentrate (U3O8).

-Uranium was discovered in 1789 by Martin Klaproth, a German chemist, who isolated an oxide of uranium while analyzing pitchblende samples from the Joachimsthal silver mines in the former Kingdom of Bohemia, located in the present day Czech Republic.
+Uranium was discovered in 1789 by Martin Klaproth, a German chemist, who isolated an oxide of uranium while analyzing pitchblende samples from the Joachimsthal silver mines in the former Kingdom of Bohemia, located in present-day Czechia.
 He named his discovery “uran” after the planet Uranus.
-Uranium is referred to as a fissile element because it is capable of undergoing fission.

 For many years, uranium was used primarily as a colorant for ceramic glazes and for tinting in early photography.
 Its radioactive properties were not recognized until 1866, and its potential for use as an energy source was not manifested until the mid-20th century.
 Uranium is now used to power commercial nuclear reactors that produce electricity and to produce isotopes used for medical, industrial, and defense purposes around the world.

 November 15, 2016